TortCode/P2PFS/README.md

 ### Execution
 #### Tracker
-Start a tracker server on any host with:
+Start a tracker server on any host (note the hostname down) with:
 ```
 java -cp ./out/ pfs.Main
 ```